taylorbf/DMP16/class8/README.md

   for (var row=0;row<height;row=row+1) {
     for (var col=0;col<width;col=col+1) {

-      // find the location in the pixels[] array
+      // find the location in the video.pixels array
       // of the pixel at the current column and row var index = (row * width + col) * 4

-      // find the red, blue, and green values of the current pixel var r = video.pixels[index+0]
+      // find the red, blue, and green values of the current video pixel var r = video.pixels[index+0]
       var g = video.pixels[index+1]
       var b = video.pixels[index+2]